percylinhai/rvnpl/README.md

 + Phenotype: 1) for qualitative traits: 1=unaffected, 2=affected;
              2) for quantitative traits: standardized quantitative trait values

-An example pedigree file is given below:
+An example pedigree file with qualitative traits is given below:

 ```
 11000 11000.fa 0 0 1 1